-Fraudulent employment offers are on the rise, thanks largely to the anonymity that the Internet offers.
-The spurious agents who make such offers do so in the name of reputable recruiters and companies.
+Fraudulent employment offers are on the rise, thanks largely to the anonymity that the internet offers.
+The spurious agents who make such offers do so in the name of reputable recruiters and companies, even engineering services firms.

 It’s possible that someone may even make such offers claiming to represent Vista Projects.
 Typically, these types of fake offers involve a request for money from the candidate based on the promise of a job.
 Sometimes, the request may come with the addendum of another request – this one for your bank account information.

 How to Identify Fake Job Offers – the SCAM Check

 The rising instances of fraudulent job offers make it a poignant time to learn how you could recognize and avoid becoming victims of fallacious job offers.
 Since most of these offers are made through emails, performing a SCAM Check would be a decent way to tackle the problem.

 SCAM Check is explained in more detail below.